Diogenes syndrome

 Diogenes syndrome, also known as senile squalor syndrome, is a disorder characterized by extreme self-neglect, domestic squalor, social withdrawal, apathy and compulsive hoarding of garbage or animals.
 Affected people may also display symptoms of catatonia.

 The condition was first recognized in 1966 and designated Diogenes syndrome by Doctor A. N. G. Clark et al. The name derives from Diogenes of Sinope, an ancient Greek philosopher, a Cynic and an ultimate minimalist, who allegedly lived in a large jar in Athens.
 Not only did he not hoard, but he actually sought human company by venturing daily to the Agora.
 Therefore, this eponym is considered to be a misnomer.
-Other possible terms are senile breakdown, Plyushkin's Syndrome (after the Gogol character), social breakdown and senile squalor syndrome.
-Frontal lobe impairment may play a part in the causation (Orrell et al., 1989).
+Other possible terms are senile breakdown, Plyushkin's syndrome (after the Gogol character), social breakdown, and senile squalor syndrome.
+Frontal lobe impairment may play a part in the causation.